Early Education and Kindergarten

 There are also nonprofit programs that serve to expand access to high-quality early childhood education using a combination of both public and private funds.
 These include daycare centers that offer tuition on a sliding fee scale.

 Families seeking help with finding affordable daycare or other forms of support should contact their nearest family resource center.

 There is no general state funding for preschool or pre-kindergarten in New Hampshire.
 The state also makes no formal distinction between preschool/pre-K and daycare for the purposes of licensing, curriculum, and standards.

 However, individual school districts may choose to provide some public preschool or pre-K if they choose.
 Several districts in New Hampshire have opted to do so.
 These programs must be funded through local taxes or federal funds (such as Head Start or the Child Care and Development Block Grant).

 Eligibility for these programs can vary from town to town, but often guarantees space for any children with special needs, making other spaces available to normally-developing children who serve as peer models.
 The programs may be free or tuition may be charged, though this is generally at far lower rates than those paid for private preschool or pre-K programs.

 Preschool and pre-K funding in other states

 In most of these states, only some children are eligible, such as low-income children or those with special needs.
-Only three states offer pre-K to all resident four year-olds.

 These programs don’t necessarily take place in public schools, but can be delivered through partnerships with child care centers or Head Start providers.
 They also may not be full-time.
 Some states will pay for up to ten hours per week, for example, with parents picking up the tab for any additional coverage.